ssoulless/RoRmaily/README.md

 There are three main things that Contexts do:

-* They define sets of entities via standard Rails scopes (i.e. `User.activated` meaning all application users that activated their accounts).
+* They define sets of entities via Rails scopes (i.e. `User.activated` meaning all application users that activated their accounts).
 * They specify destination email addresses for entities (i.e. you can define that `User#email` method returns email address or specify a custom proc that does that).
 * They specify additional entity attributes that can be used inside Mailing templates, conditions etc. (basically - attributes accessible via Liquid).

 **Lists and Subscriptions**

 Lists are sets of entities that receive certain mailings.
 Entities are added to Lists by creating Subscriptions.
 It is entirely up to you how you manage subscriptions in application.
-Typically, you would put some checkbox in user's profile page which subscribes and unsubscribes them from mailing lists.
+Typically, you put some checkbox in user's profile page that subscribes and unsubscribes them from mailing lists.

-Each Subscription has it's unique token allowing users to be provided with one-click opt-out link.
+Each Subscription has it's unique token allowing users to be provided with one click opt-out link.

 **Mailers**